AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 comparisons with the competition

-Example problems:
+Sample problems:

-AI mixes up the brand with the competition
+AI confuses the brand with the competition

 AI gives outdated information

-AI describes the brand too vaguely
+AI describes the brand too generally

-AI doesn’t understand the market it operates in
+AI doesn’t understand the operating market

 AI points to the wrong location